Towards a deterministic KPZ equation with fractional diffusion: The stationary problem: Some open problems

 With the previous remark in mind we can formulate the following open problems that should be interesting to solve. \begin{enumerate} \item Let consider the operator $L_k$ defined by

 where $k$ is a suitable symmetric function.
 Consider the problem

 It seems to be interesting to find conditions on $L_k$ in order to find the same kind of regularity results, for instance, getting estimates without the explicit representation formula.

-\item In the local case $s=1$ and for the critical exponent $q=2$, an exponential regularity is obtained for any solution to problem \eqref{qq}.
+This kind of results will be interesting in the pure fractional case to elucidate the existence of a solution if $\dfrac{1}{1-s}>q>\dfrac{s}{1-s}$. \item In the local case $s=1$ and for the critical exponent $q=2$, an exponential regularity is obtained for any solution to problem \eqref{qqA}.
 See \cite{ADP}.
-Precisely the result is that any positive solution satisfies $e^{\a u}-1\in \sob$ for all $\a<\frac 12$.
+Precisely the result is that any positive solution satisfies $e^{\a u}-1\in \sob(\O)$ for all $\a<\frac 12$.
 It seems to be natural to ask for the optimal regularity in the fractional case. \item Consider the nonlinear operator

 with $1<p<N$ and $s\in (0,1)$, then as it was proved in \cite{AAB}, the problem

 has a unique entropy solution for nonnegative datum.
 It seems to be interesting to show the regularity of $|\n u|$ if $sp'>\frac{(2-p)N}{p-1}+1$ and to consider the nonlinear nonlocal version of problem \eqref{P}. \item A problem with nonlocal diffusion and nonlocal growth term could be formulated for all $s\in (0,1)$ and it should be interesting to analyze it in detail. \end{enumerate}